 - -150 means you must stake ₦150 to win ₦100 profit (total return ₦250)

-With that being said, + odds are for the underdog, while the – odds are for the favourite.
+With this format, + odds are for the underdog, while the – odds are for the favourite.

 Comparing Odds Formats

-All three formats show the same thing.
+All three formats mean the same thing: the likelihood of an event happening and how much you can win if it happens.
 They just display it differently.
 Here’s a simple comparison using the same outcomes:

 | Decimal | Fractional | American | Stake (₦) | Total Return (₦) |